CSK Auto: Retail history

 In June 1999, CSK acquired 86 Big Wheel/Rossi Auto Parts stores in Minnesota, North Dakota, and Wisconsin.
 By August, CSK Auto operated 926 stores in 17 states under the Checker, Schuck's, Kragen and Big Wheel/Rossi names.
 In October, CSK completed its acquisition of 194 Al's and Grand Auto Supply stores in Washington, California, Idaho, Oregon, Nevada, and Alaska.

-In January 2000, and Advance Auto Parts announced a partnership to launch PartsAmerica.com, an automotive parts and accessories e-commerce platform that served all 50 states.
+In January 2000, CSK and Advance Auto Parts announced a partnership to launch PartsAmerica.com, an automotive parts and accessories e-commerce platform that served all 50 states.
 To strengthen its position in the Northern Plains states, in April, CSK purchased All-Car Distributors, operators of 21 stores in Wisconsin and one in Michigan.
 These stores operated under the Checker banner.

 In December 2005, CSK acquired Murray's, Inc. and its subsidiary, Murray's Discount Auto Stores.
 The 110 Murray's automotive-part and accessory retail stores in Michigan, Illinois, Ohio, and Indiana retained the Murray's name and operating model.

 In September 2006, CSK announced it had dismissed its chief operating officer and its chief administrative officer, and chief executive Maynard Jenkins would retire, following an investigation that found irregularities in the company's accounting practices.
 On March 5, 2009 the SEC filed a civil injunction against four former executives of CSK Auto.
 The employees were charged with accounting fraud for the years of 2002, 2003, and 2004.
 In November 2011, Jenkins was ordered to give back $2.8 million in bonus and stock profits.